 Casablanca | Moroccan Metropolis

 Discover the port city of Casablanca on a guided tour that includes a visit to the enormous Hassan II Grand Mosque, which juts out over the top of the Atlantic Ocean.
-At night, lasers shine from the top of its minaret, which is the tallest of its kind the world.
+At night, lasers shine from the top of its minaret, which is the tallest of its kind in the world.
 See the colorful Habous Market.
 Later, journey overland to Fez and on to your hotel, a traditional riad originally built for the noble Fassi family.
 Enjoy the rest of your day at leisure or begin exploring this bustling imperial city as a family.

 Fez | Magical Medina & Ancient Drum Making

 Explore imperial, timeless Fez el-Bali (Old Fez), the cultural heart of Morocco.
 Walk its mysterious narrow lanes, alleys and souks in the medina, and then visit one of the oldest universities in the world, the Karaouine.
 Feel like you are part of an ancient story when you explore the beautiful 14th-century Attarine Madrasa.
 Take a walking tour down from Bab Boujloud to the former home of Jewish philosopher Maimonides and then to the mosaic-tiled Nejjarine fountain.
 All Moroccan kids will tell you that the best nougat is made in Fez; find out for yourself when you try this sweet candy from a local seller.
-Afterwards, visit with children at a local Koranic school, who may teach you a song in Arabic.
+Afterward, visit with children at a local Koranic school, who may teach you a song in Arabic.
 After lunch, meet with a master artisan who teaches you how to make your own drum.
 Once you build and decorate your instrument, play the role of a Moroccan musician during a fun drumming session.

 Fez | The Wilds of Ifrane